mousebird-consulting-inc/WhirlyGlobe/tutorial/your_first_globe.md

 }
 ~~~

 That's it!
-Pick a real or virtual IOS device and run the app.
+Pick a real or virtual iOS device and run the app.
 If you get a blank screen (and no build errors), you win.
-At this point you can be certain that your project setup is correct, and you can proceed to add WG­Maply features with confidence.
+At this point you can be certain that your project setup is correct, and you can proceed to add WG­-Maply features with confidence.

-If you encounter build errors, or something other than a black screen comes up on the device, you do not yet merit this confidence.
-Review the above steps, and ensure that you have done everything correctly!
+If you encounter build errors, or something other than a black screen comes up on the device review the above steps, and ensure that you have done everything correctly!

 Next up, adding a layer to your globe.